SAJIB3489/indoor-position-uwb/README.md

-### Task 1: Setup the DWM1001C devices using node type Anchors, Tag's and Listen the information through Listener module from external PC, measure the distance and analysis the data.
+### Task 1: Setup the DWM1001C devices using node type Anchors, Tag's and Listen the information through Listener module from external PC, measure the position and analysis the data.

 ##### PART 1